 Certified Family Court Law Specialist Alan R. Silverman Applies His Professional Psychology Experience to Work for You

-Representing clients in the San Diego area with complex family law issues for 20 years
+Representing clients in San Diego County with complex Family-Law issues

-In 1993, attorneys Alan R. Silverman and Claudia Bravo Silverman established the law firm of Silverman & Silverman, Attorneys at Law.
-Mr. Silverman dedicates his 20 years of experience exclusively to resolving family law issues for clients from the San Diego area, or from out of state or out of the country.
-Before earning his law degree, Mr. Silverman enjoyed a rewarding career in psychology and draws upon these skills in his daily legal practice.
+Mr. Silverman dedicates his 20+ years of professional legal experience exclusively to resolving Family Court-law issues for clients with matters for the Superior Court of San Diego County, whether the clients are in county, out of county, out of state or out of country.
+Before earning his law degree, Mr. Silverman enjoyed a rewarding career in the mental-health field and draws upon his skills in his daily legal practice.

-Alan R. Silverman is certified by the State Bar of California’s Board of Legal Specialization as a family law specialist.
+Alan R. Silverman is certified by The State Bar of California’s Board of Legal Specialization as a Family Court-law specialist.
 To earn this certification, an attorney must engage in a rigorous application and review process that includes:

 - A challenging written exam

 - Demonstrated proficiency in resolving Family Court-law issues

 - References from Family Court-law attorneys and judges familiar with the applicant’s work, ethics and professionalism

 Mr. Silverman earned his bachelor’s degree in psychology with honors from the University of California, Berkeley, then a master’s in guidance and counseling and his Ph.D. in counseling psychology from the University of Oklahoma.
 His Ph.D. studies included three years of intensive training in group therapy, hypnosis, individual therapy, diagnostic testing and the assessment of psychopathology.